xrdocs/ncs5500/_tutorials/bgp-evpn-based-mc-lag-for-single-active-multi-homing.md

 </pre>
 </div>

-As we observe Leaf-5’s output, we see that the Leaf-5 has programmed Leaf-1 as the only next-hop for Host-1’s MAC address reachability, although Host-1 is multi-homed to both Leaf-1 and Leaf-2.
+Also we can observe in the ARP table on Leaf-1 and Leaf-2, that ARP entry for Host-1 is only programmed on Leaf-1.

 This verifies that single-active dual-homing is operational and that at one time only one Leaf will forward the traffic to and from the Host for a given EVI.
 For further technical details, refer to our [e-vpn.io](http://e-vpn.io/) webpage that has a lot of material explaining the core concepts of EVPN, its operations and troubleshooting.